janvykopal/ctfd-linear-unlocking/docs/user-guide.md

 You can create a new chain.

 1. Under `Create new chain`, select the challenge category.
 1. Select the challenges to be unlocked in order.
-The first challenge is always unlocked and the subsequent challenges are locked until the one before is solved.
+The first challenge is always unlocked and the subsequent challenges are locked until its previous challenge is solved.
 1. To add more challenges into the chain, click `Add Another Succeeding Challenge`.
 1. Click `Create`.